 (11.2%), and some of the residents are also of Asian

 ancestry (7.2%), along with some Puerto Rican ancestry residents

 (6.0%), among others.
 In addition, 17.8% of the residents of this neighborhood were

 The Neighbors: Languages

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Arlington

-neighborhood is English, spoken by 79.5% of households.
-Other important languages spoken here include Spanish, Arabic and Chinese.
+neighborhood is English, spoken by 78.5% of households.
+Other important languages spoken here include Spanish, Arabic, Tagalog (the first language of the Philippine region) and Chinese.